alex-sharifi/book-reports/the-data-warehouse-toolkit.md

         4. There are many date attributes not supported by the SQL date function<sup>pg 82</sup>.
     - Time-of-day should be handled as a simple date/time fact in the fact table<sup>pg 83</sup>.
     - Date dimension smart keys: it is common to assign the primary key of a date dimension, and foreign key of a fact table, as a meaningful integer such as yyyymmdd.
 Although not intended to provide BI applications with a mechanism to bypass a join between fact table and date dimension (and directly query the fact table), it is useful for partitioning fact tables.
 It allows old data to be removed gracefully<sup>pg 102</sup>.
+- Conformed dimensions
+    - Shared across business process fact tables<sup>pg 130</sup>.
+    - Built once in ETL system and replicated either logically or physically throughout the enterprise DW/BI environment, a policy mandated by CIO<sup>pg 130</sup>.
+    - Enable you to combine performance measurements from different business processes in a single report ("drilling across fact tables")<sup>pg 130</sup>.
+Query each dimensional model separately and then outer-join the query results based on a common dimension attribute.
+Full outer-join ensures all rows are included in the report, even if they only appear in one set of query results.
+Also known as multipass, multi-select, multi-fact, or stitch queries, because metrics from different facts tables are brought together.
+    - Identical conformed dimensions mean the same thing with every possible fact table to which they are joined.
+Dimension built once in ETL system and duplicated outward to each dimensional model<sup>pg 131</sup>.
+    - Shrunken rollup conformed dimensions conform to the base atomic dimension if the attributes are a strict subset of the atomic dimension's attributes<sup>pg 132</sup>.

 ### Kimball's DW/BI Architecture

-- There are four separate and distinct components to consider in the DW/BI environment
+- There are four separate and distinct components to consider in the DW/BI environment<sup>pg 18<sup>:
     - Operational source systems
-        - Special purpose applications
+        - Special purpose applications.
-        - Intended for one-record-at-a-time queries
+        - Intended for one-record-at-a-time queries.
-        - Without any commitment to sharing common data such as product, customer or calendar with other operational systems
+        - Without any commitment to sharing common data such as product, customer or calendar with other operational systems.
     - ETL systems
-        - Everything between the operational source systems and the DW/BI presentation area
+        - Everything between the operational source systems and the DW/BI presentation area<sup>pg 19</sup>.
-        - Extracting means reading and understanding the source data
+        - Extracting means reading and understanding the source data.
-        - Cleansing the data
+        - Cleansing the data.
-        - Combining the data from multiple sources, and de-duplication
+        - Combining the data from multiple sources, and de-duplication.
-        - Primary mission is to hand off the dimension and fact tables
+        - Primary mission is to hand off the dimension and fact tables<sup>pg 20</sup>.
-        - Splitting/combining columns or joining underlying 3NF table structures into flattened denormalised dimensions
+        - Splitting/combining columns or joining underlying 3NF table structures into flattened denormalised dimensions.
     - Data presentation layer
-        - Data are organised, stored and made available to users, report writers and other analytical BI applications
+        - Data are organised, stored and made available to users, report writers and other analytical BI applications.
-        - To be presented, stored and accessed in dimensional schemas
+        - To be presented, stored and accessed in dimensional schemas.
-        - Most finely-grained data, at the most exquisite details, must be available so that users can ask the most precise questions possible
+        - Most finely-grained data, at the most exquisite details, must be available so that users can ask the most precise questions possible.
-        - Single fact table for atomic sales metrics, rather than separate similar, but slightly different, databases containing metrics for sales, marketing, logistics, etc
+        - Single fact table for atomic sales metrics, rather than separate similar, but slightly different, databases containing metrics for sales, marketing, logistics, etc.
     - BI applications

 ### Alternative DW/BI Architectures